marchon/dokku-nginx-vhosts-custom-configuration/README.md

 make sure that you have a symlink in /var/lib/dokku/plugins/ to /var/lib/dokku-alt/plugins/

-to make the installation the same process as for dokku
+this will make the installation of this and other plugins the same process as for dokku (I don't know of any unintended side effects)

 ```bash
 mkdir /var/lib/dokku/